 Let’s look at them in more detail.

 What Is a defined benefit pension?

-Defined benefit pensions – sometimes called a final salary scheme – means there is one big pot of money, paid into by all employees and managed by the employer.
+Defined benefit pensions – sometimes called a final salary scheme – means there’s one big pot of money, paid by all employees and managed by the employer.

 You pay in a fixed and flat percentage of your salary or wages, and the employer pays in a contribution too.
 When you retire, you get a monthly income.